 For alternative natural remedies, moisturising creams containing Vitamin E are effective as topical treatments for dry skin (but do be cautious with this topical vitamin if you are acne-prone).
 Vitamin E can also be taken as a supplement for extra results.
 Aloe Vera, when applied topically can help to soothe and restore skin because it contains hyaluronic acid, one of the skin’s natural components which promotes skin cell renewal to give younger-looking skin.

 Over-dry skin can have an impact on the body which is likely to then begin to show accelerated signs of ageing such as fine lines and wrinkles.
 A range of specialist treatments is available in our clinic which can target these concerns to soften the features and give a smoother, tighter skin as well as treatments to deeply rehydrate your skin.
 The short downtime of Mesotherapy means that this is a popular treatment with people who want quickly visible results with little discomfort.
 The procedure involves injecting hyaluronic acid into the skin to improve hydration, elasticity and improve appearance.
-The Byonik laser is a needle-free advanced treatment which hydrates the skin cells from within (not just coating the outside of the cell) using a combination of superior antioxidants and potent hyaluronic acid, the all-important skin-plumping and hydrating ingredient key to youthful-looking skin which depletes in the body as we age.
+The Byonik laser is a needle-free advanced treatment that hydrates the skin cells from within (not just coating the outside of the cell) using a combination of superior antioxidants and potent hyaluronic acid, the all-important skin-plumping and hydrating ingredient key to youthful-looking skin which depletes in the body as we age.
+Profhilo offers a new approach to rejuvenating your skin tone and treating skin laxity by triggering a ‘bio-remodelling’ response; a revolutionary new category of anti-ageing injectable treatments that shouldn’t be confused with dermal filler treatment, skin boosters or mesotherapy.

 How do you keep your skin hydrated?